 Magnet based generator with integrated solid state ignition.
-Light output 12V/70W AC.
-Ignition with own power supply from within the system.
-Replaces original Dansi magneto as well as all ignition parts.
-Does not require changes on crankcase.
+Lighting output 12V/70W AC.

+Replaces old Dansi system (including ignition coil).
+There is no need for changes on engine casing.

-important remark: All AC systems are made for use in offroad sports and do neither support battery charging nor side indicators.
+Important: All AC systems are made for use in offroad sports and do neither support battery charging nor side indicators.
 You may therefore not normaly use it on public roads (unless your local regulations permit).
 Consult your local road traffic regulations for use in normal traffic.
-Should you need side indicators and/or battery, ask for a DC version of the system.
-INFO for that here
+Should you need side indicators and/or battery, ask for the DC version of the system: (76 33 799 DC) INFO for AC - DC differences see here the stock material